dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## Setting up the CLI

+The following instructions are for setting up the dbt Cloud CLI.
+The  `$` aren't part of the command, they tell you that you need to input this command.
+For example, `$ dbt run` means you should type `dbt run` into your terminal.

 1. Ensure that you have created a project in [dbt Cloud](https://cloud.getdbt.com/).

 2. Ensure that your personal [development credentials](https://cloud.getdbt.com/settings/profile/credentials) are set on the project.